 You will find our extra-curricular clubs take place before- and after-school, as well as at lunch.
 So, you could be researching and taking on the roles of different countries for topical debates at our Model United Nations Society, undertaking exciting experiments at our Key Stage 3 Science Club and learning Latin in our Latin Club.

 Music remains hugely popular, so we have an active Choir, a busy Orchestra and other musical ensembles.
 If you are interested in learning an instrument, then we offer individual lessons in brass, string and woodwind, plus piano, guitar and drums.

 You’ll also be kept physically active, with cross-country running, football, basketball, rugby and athletics, to name just a few sports on offer.
 We have on-site facilities, including our large sports hall and outside playground, plus numerous leisure services and open spaces nearby.
 Our rugby teams, for example, train at Green Park three times a week during the rugby season.

 We make the most of our central London location by inviting interesting visitors to our School, so you may be attending discussions with business leaders from Deutsche Bank or Google and taking part in workshops and auditions with the English National Opera and VOCES8, as well as going on exciting trips that support your learning.
 In the last academic year alone, excursions have ranged from art classes at Buckingham Palace to geography fieldwork in Richmond Park, and from science lectures at the Savoy Theatre to historical studies at the Churchill War Rooms.

 Last year, almost 100 Year 7 pupils spent three days on a residential trip at an outdoor education centre in East Sussex.
-Once you join us in the autumn, we will have more news for you about our next Year 7 residential trip.
-This should be to an outward bound centre in Wales.
+We will shortly provide some exciting news to you about our next Year 7 residential trip, which should be to an outward bound centre in Wales.
 Watch this space and get ready to get active...!